Introductory activities

 Part 2

-Read with students about what a listicle is and how to write one.
+Together explore what a listicle is and how to write one.
 Discuss why they are useful and what purpose they serve.
-Explore together the listicle ‘Awesome Australian books every YA fan should read‘ and cross-reference some of these with the Australian coming-of-age titles referenced earlier.
-Students create their own listicle as a task, with the topic being ‘The significance of Jasper Jones in the wider world’.
+Read through the listicle ‘Awesome Australian books every YA fan should read’ and cross-reference some of these with the Australian coming-of-age titles referenced earlier.

-This listicle could be character driven and focus on the main enlightening issues and actions of the novel.
-It would consider what the reader learns, why the text is important, and what it contributes to the Australian literary landscape.
+Students will then create their own listicle, with the topic being: ‘The significance of Jasper Jones in the wider world’.
+This listicle should focus on the main enlightening issues and actions of the novel.
+It should consider what the reader learns, why the text is important, and what it contributes to the Australian literary landscape.

-(ACELA1570) (ACELA1571) (ACELT1639) (ACELT1644) (ACELT1812) (ACELT1774) (ACELY1756) (ACELY1757) (ACELY1776) (EN5-1A) (EN5-6C)
+Version 8.4: (ACELA1570) (ACELA1571) (ACELT1639) (ACELT1644) (ACELT1812) (ACELT1774) (ACELY1756) (ACELY1757) (ACELY1776)

 Synthesising core ideas